Find Affordable College Courses

 Montclair, NJ

-Montclair State University came in at #11 in this year’s edition of the Most Popular Music Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
-Located in the large suburb of Montclair, Montclair State is a public school with a very large student population.
+With a ranking of #11, Montclair State University did quite well on this year’s most popular schools for music students working on their bachelor’s degree.
+Located in the suburb of Montclair, Montclair State is a public school with a fairly large student population.

 Women make up 43% of the music majors at the school.